“It is impossible said the pride, It is risky said the experience, It makes no sense said the reason…Try it the heart whispered.”

 I tried to continue teaching kiting full time, but I was no longer living next to the beach, but a 3 hour drive from the teaching spot.
 So, I got into coaching CrossFit.
 I had always trained, though CrossFit was relatively new to me, but coaching came easy.

-I own my own kite school and performance training for CrossFit.
+I own my own kite school and performance training for CrossFit where I work both with corporate groups and individuals.
 In January 2017, I started my Master of Arts in Sports Coaching.